YMMV: Yu-Gi-Oh! The Duelists Of The Roses

 - Badass Decay: This game saw the debut of the Immortal cards, which serve as a set of Infinity Plus One Swords.
 They had powerful effects, even aside from the natural benefits of being Immortal (immune to Crush terrain, and create it upon death, likely killing any opponent who beats them).
 Unfortunately, when they were released in the actual game, they mostly lost their awesome effects or were just plain not very good - only Slate Warrior and maybe Rigorous Reaver were still sorta playable.
 How bad was it?
 One of the Immortals was Shapesnatch.
 Yes, that Shapesnatch.

 - Critical Dissonance: The game got mixed reviews, but it still became a Greatest Hits title with over a million copies sold.

-Critic-Proof: Likely the reason for the above.
-It was the first Yu-Gi-Oh! video game for the Playstation 2, released in 2001 at the height of the franchise's popularity — it was going to sell no matter what critics said.
+- Critic-Proof: Likely the reason for the above.
+It was the first Yu-Gi-Oh! video game for home consoles released in the US in 2001 at the height of the franchise's popularity — it was going to sell no matter what critics said.